dmcg/dask-blog/_posts/2022-06-20-dask-multi-cloud.md

-Dask code running on this machine has read the metadata for the file via NFS.
+Dask code running on this machine has read the metadata for the file via NFS, but has not yet read in the data arrays themselves.

 Likewise we can see the observations, so we can perform a calculation locally.
 Here we average the predictions over the realisations and then compare them with the observations at a particular height.
 (This is a deliberately inefficient calculation, as we could average at only the required height, but you get the point.)